On this page:

 We regularly inspect businesses to check that they are complying with our laws, or to investigate when there are signs that a business may not be doing so.
 For more information, view our About inspections page.

-For more information on the principles we adopt in achieving business compliance with our laws and undertaking enforcement action in the industries we regulate, view our Compliance policy.
+For more information on the principles we adopt in achieving business compliance with our laws and undertaking enforcement action in the industries we regulate, view our Regulatory approach and compliance policy section.